MrNeRF/awesome-3D-gaussian-splatting/README.md

 A curated list of papers and open source resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
 If you have any additions or suggestions, feel free to contribute.
 Additional resources like blog posts, videos, etc. are also welcome.

 ### Update Log:
-- **October 17, 2023**: GaussianDreamer code released.
+- **October 17, 2023**:
+  - GaussianDreamer code released.
+  - Added Real-time Photorealistic Dynamic Scene Representation.
 - **October 16, 2023**:
   - Added Deformable 3D Gaussians paper.
-  - Dynamic 3D Gaussians Code release.
+  - Dynamic 3D Gaussians code released.
 - **October 15, 2023**: Initial list with first 6 papers.

 ## Seminal Paper introducing 3D Gaussian Splatting: